• Home

 The objective of the pre-consultation meeting is to determine the supporting documents and studies required to evaluate the rezoning application to amend the zoning bylaw, to verify information on the rezoning application to amend the zoning bylaw, and to clarify the procedures to follow.

-If only minor zoning changes are proposed that results in minimal variations to the current Zoning Bylaw requirements, we must apply for a minor variance to the Committee of Adjustment.
+If only minor zoning changes are proposed that result in minimal variations to the current Zoning Bylaw requirements, we must apply for a minor variance to the Committee of Adjustment.
 This is determined through the pre-consultation with the municipal planning staff.

 MAJOR REZONING - MAJOR ZONING AMENDMENT